 Call your GP surgery or use their online services to book evening and Saturday appointments.
 You may be able to get an appointment on the same day.

 - another local NHS service

-You can call any GP surgery to get emergency treatment for up to 14 days if you are not registered with a GP or are away from home.
+You can call any GP surgery to get emergency treatment for up to 14 days if you're not registered with a GP surgery or are away from home.

-Before you make an appointment to see your GP, think about what other services might be able to help.
+Before you make an appointment with your GP surgery, think about what other services might be able to help.

-- Go to a pharmacy for advice and treatment for minor conditions that do not need a prescription.
-Read about services you can get from a pharmacist.
+- Go to a pharmacy for advice and treatment for common illnesses, aches and pains that do not need a prescription.
+Read about how pharmacies can help.

 - Call NHS 111 if you have an urgent medical problem, but you're not sure what to do.

-- Visit 111.nhs.uk for urgent medical advice for people aged 5 and over only.
+- Visit 111 online for urgent medical advice for people aged 5 and over only.

-- Visit a sexual health service for testing for sexually transmitted infections and contraception advice.
+- Visit a sexual health clinic for testing for sexually transmitted infections and contraception advice.

 You do not have to make an appointment or register for these services.